kenkozma17/React-Todo-App/README.md

 # Usage

 * Clone or download project.
-* Install all dependencies with #npm install
+* Install all dependencies with "npm install"
-* Run the dev server with #npm start
+* Run the dev server with "npm start"